enkidevs/curriculum/ai/machine-learning/welcome/README.md

 name: Welcome

-description: What’s ML all about?
+description: What's ML all about?

 insights:
   - why-is-ml-important